Union between Sweden and Norway: Christian Frederik meets increasing opposition

 Count Wedel-Jarlsberg, the most prominent member of the Norwegian nobility, had been in Denmark to organize food supplies for the starving population while Prince Christian Frederik staged his insurrection.
 On his return trip he took time off to see Count Hans Henrik von Essen, newly appointed Swedish governor-general of Norway.
 When he arrived in March, he warned the regent that he was playing a dangerous game, but was himself accused of colluding with Sweden.
 Public opinion was increasingly critical of the policy of the regent, who was suspected of maneuvering to bring Norway back under Danish sovereignty.

 On 9 March, the Swedish mission to Copenhagen demanded that Christian Frederik be disinherited from succession to the Danish throne and that European powers should go to war with Denmark unless he disassociated himself from the Norwegian independence movement.
 Niels Rosenkrantz, the Danish foreign minister, responded to the Swedish demands by asserting that the Danish government in no way supported Norwegian independence, but that they could not vacate border posts they did not hold.
 The demand to disinherit Christian Frederik was not addressed.
 Swedish troops massed along the border, and there were daily rumors of an invasion.
 In several letters to von Essen, commander of the Swedish forces at Norway's borders, Bernadotte referred to Christian Frederik as a rebel and ordered that all Danish officials who did not return home were to be treated as outlaws.
 But the regent countered by confiscating all navy vessels stationed in Norway and arresting officers who were planning to sail them to Denmark.

 On 1 April, King Frederick VI of Denmark sent a letter to Christian Frederik, asking him to give up his efforts and return to Denmark.
 The possibility of disinheriting the Crown Prince was mentioned.
 Christian Frederik rejected the overture, invoking Norway's right to self-determination as well as the possibility of reuniting Norway and Denmark in the future.
 A few days later, Christian Frederik warned off a meeting with the Danish foreign minister, pointing out that it would fuel speculation that the prince was motivated by Danish designs on Norway.

 Although the European powers refused to acknowledge the Norwegian independence movement, there were signs by early April that they were not inclined to side with Sweden in an all-out confrontation.
 As the constitutional convention drew closer, the independence movement gained in strength.

 The constitutional convention

-On 10 April, the delegates convened at Eidsvoll.
-Seated on uncomfortable benches, the convention elected its officers in the presence of Christian Frederik on 11 April, before the debates began the next day.
+On 10 April, the delegates convened at Eidsvoll Manor.
+Seated on uncomfortable benches, the officers were elected by the convention in the presence of Christian Frederik on 11 April, before the debates began the next day.
 Two parties were soon formed, the "Independence party", variously known as the "Danish party" or "the Prince's party", and on the other hand, the "Union party", also known as the "Swedish party".
 All delegates agreed that independence would be the ideal solution, but they disagreed on what was feasible.